 Pineapples are very high in Vitamin C, and they are filled with antioxidants.
 Similar to cucumbers, pineapples help you stay hydrated because they are over 85% water.

-Capsaicin in the jalapeños has been shown to be antibiotic, fight cancer, and lower LDL cholesterol levels.
+Capsaicin in the jalapeños has been shown to help fight cancer, act like an antibiotic, and lower LDL cholesterol levels.

-While this is full of fruits and veggies, it has no protein or fat which could leave you feeling unsatisfied and hungry quickly after enjoying.
+While this is full of fruits and veggies, it has no protein or fat, leaving you feeling unsatisfied and hungry quickly after enjoying it.
 This would be excellent as a side with Bacon Wrapped Chicken.
 Or for a tasty snack, add some hummus deviled eggs.

 Not to sound dramatic, but I think about this gazpacho at least once a month.
 I look forward to making it at least every other week in the summer, and when I am cold & curled up with a bowl of warm soup, I can't wait for the warm months when this soup hits the spot.